aporeto-inc/gaia/doc/documentation.md

 ##### `audience` `string`

 If given, the issued token will only be valid for the audience provided.
-If empty, the audience will be ID of the namespace that signed the token.
+If empty, the audience will be resolved from the policies.
+If no audience can be resolved, the request will be rejected with an error.

 ##### `objectID` `string`